cavi-au/Consent-O-Matic/README.md

 Some CMPs still insert the popup HTML into the DOM even when re-visiting a page where you have already given consent earlier.
 We only want to handle the consent form if its actually showing on the page.
 This is what the showing matcher is used for.

 Both the present and showing matcher follow the common structure of [`Matchers`](#matchers).

+Both present and showing matcher, can be multiple matchers, and only if all present matcher match, does it trigger the detector.
+Likewise for showing matchers.

 ### Methods